 Guide to Lockdown Rules

-With the new restrictions on Greater Sydney coming into effect, it’s important noting that this is not the end of the lockdown.
+With the new restrictions on Greater Sydney coming into effect, it’s important to note that this is not the end of the lockdown.
 A number of key restrictions remain in place, namely around movement and mask-wearing.
-The lockdown in rural and regional NSW is due to end on September 10 but that could be extended depending on case numbers.
-Here is a guide to the existing Sydney restriction in place for residents across Greater Sydney:
+The lockdown in rural and regional NSW is due to end on September 10, 2021 but that could be extended depending on case numbers.
+Here is a guide to the existing Sydney restrictions in place for residents across Greater Sydney:

 • Outdoor public gatherings limited to two people (excluding members of the same household) if not fully vaccinated, up to five if all adults fully vaccinated;